We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Apple developed its spatial audio feature in an effort to create a surround sound effect from just two audio sources—one in your left ear and one in your right.
-The company describes it as “cinema-like sound that surrounds you from the film or video you’re watching” via your own headphones.
+Apple developed its spatial sound feature in an effort to create a surround sound effect from just two audio sources—one in your left ear and one in your right.
+And if you’re asking yourself, “What is spatial audio?”, the company describes it as “cinema-like sound that surrounds you from the film or video you’re watching” via your own headphones.

 And it’s quite clever too, able to recognize where your head is and where your mobile device is in 3D space, adjusting both the sound effects and the voice dialog of whatever you’re watching accordingly.